KVEO-TV: Tierra del Sol ownership

 The Pan American permit never materialized, and the channel was empty when Tierra del Sol Broadcasting Corporation applied on October 21, 1979, for channel 23.
 It immediately sought NBC affiliation; at the time, the city had a dual NBC–CBS affiliate, KGBT-TV, that had to try and provide the best programs from both networks and manage conflicts in such areas as sports.

-Even before going on air, there were issues.
-One stemmed from the station's move to change electricity providers for its studio facility.
-The station's studios, the former The Godfather nightclub in Brownsville, was originally to be served by the city-owned Public Utility Board (PUB).
+During construction, Tierra del Sol Broadcasting sought to change electricity providers for its studio facility.
+The KVEO-TV studio building, the former The Godfather nightclub in Brownsville, was originally to be served by the city-owned Public Utility Board (PUB).
 However, it had a poor reputation for reliability, and brownouts were frequent on the system.
-The station desired to be served by Corpus Christi-based Central Power & Light (CP&L) and used a 1975 Texas decision allowing it to do so because of its proximity to a CP&L line; when the PUB refused to disconnect its service, KVEO did so itself with CP&L's permission, an action that the PUB then appealed to Texas utility regulators in addition to charging the station with criminal mischief.
+The station desired to be served by Corpus Christi-based Central Power & Light (CP&L).
+It cited a 1975 Texas court decision that allowed it to become a CP&L customer because of its proximity to a CP&L line; when the PUB refused to disconnect its service to the building to permit the change in provider, KVEO did so itself with CP&L's permission, an action that the PUB then appealed to Texas utility regulators in addition to charging the station with criminal mischief.
 KGBT-TV ceased airing NBC programming on July 1, 1981, at which time KVEO ran newspaper advertising promising it would be on the air in less than 60 days with the NBC programs that would temporarily go unseen in the Valley.
 However, tower construction delays kept the station off the air.

 KVEO began broadcasting on December 19, 1981.
 It struggled to find an audience, particularly for its Total 23 News programming, with viewers already tuned to KGBT-TV and KRGV-TV.
 The station's early evening newscasts were canceled in July 1982, followed by the late news that September.
-Worse yet, the Mexican peso slumped beginning in February 1982, just two months after the station signed on.
+Additionally, the Mexican peso slumped beginning in February 1982, two months after the station signed on.
 That provoked a sharp decline in business activity on the American side of the Rio Grande and created further issues for a station that was already burdened with debt.